 - Vehicle trackway may be required where soft ground conditions impede access to the site.

-Type of marquee.
+Type of wedding marquee

 There are a number of options.
 Some of the difference is subjective, therefore it is about finding out what works for you.
 Traditional marquees, Stretch tents or Capri marquees are typically more attractive shapes.
 However, due to their internal poles and guy ropes the interior space can be compromised.
 Frame marquees with their aluminium clear span construction, do not have any internal poles or guy ropes, can be easily joined to buildings and are robust enough to cope with cold, wet and windy weather.